twskj/pretty-swag/README.md

 # pretty-swag

-pretty-swag is a UI for [Swagger Specification](https://github.com/OAI/OpenAPI-Specification).
+pretty-swag is a UI for [Swagger Specification V2](https://github.com/OAI/OpenAPI-Specification).
 It is inspired by [Swagger Editor](http://swagger.io/swagger-editor/).

 An example of the generated html from [petstore spec](http://petstore.swagger.io/v2/swagger.json) can be found [here](http://htmlpreview.github.com/?https://raw.githubusercontent.com/twskj/pretty-swag/gh-pages/examples/pet.html)